john-lay/dmg-adventure/DIALOG.md

 I said this is my cave, mine.
 This is the shrine of rock and I am Lort!
 Go away, take nothing, it's all mine.

 ### Yellow sheepman
-Hey who goes there, aren't you an enemy of my boss?
+Hey who goes there, aren't you an enemy of my boss Lort?
+You can't come in here.
+Hey Lort, watch out.
+She's coming!